aesara-devs/aesara/doc/library/config.rst

     Default: ``'warn'``

-    When an exception is raised while inferring the shape of an ``Apply`` node, either warn the user and use a default value (i.e. ``'warn'``), or raise the exception (i.e. ``'raise'``).
+    When an exception is raised while inferring the shape of an :class:`Apply` node, either warn the user and use a default value (i.e. ``'warn'``), or raise the exception (i.e. ``'raise'``).